 - Aspidistra: Commonly named the cast-iron plant, the Aspidistra is an easy-to-grow houseplant that can survive a wide range of conditions.
 It can be grown in low fluorescent light levels and can tolerate less than regular watering.
 This plant is stemless with evergreen foliage that is the perfect addition to any office.

 - Schefflera Arboricola: The Schefflera Arboricola, or dwarf umbrella tree, can adapt to a variety of light levels, but prefers higher light intensity.
 These tropical office plants will for sure bring visual drama to your workspace.

 A note about fluorescent tubes

 These provide decent artificial light sources for plants in commercial settings, the key to success is selecting “full spectrum” tubes or those that emit primarily both red and blue light waves.
 They produce little heat and have a long service life — expect 10,000 hours or more.
 The biggest drawback is the light output in relation to the location of the plant’s canopy.
 It can be difficult to achieve the foot candles needed in a typical commercial space with high ceilings.

 What about blooming plants?

-A typical office with florescent light will not produce enough energy to stimulate a bloom but this doesn’t mean that you cannot have beautiful blooms.
-Blooming plants such as Bromeliads, can be easily introduced to any workplace or office environment lit with florescent lights in the form of a rotation.
-A rotation works similar to a subscription service where a professional plantscaper such as Planterra exchanges the blooming plants, so you experience the beauty during the bloom cycle.
+A typical office with fluorescent light will not produce enough energy to stimulate a bloom but this doesn’t mean that you cannot have beautiful blooms.
+Blooming plants such as Bromeliads can be easily introduced to any workplace or office environment lit with fluorescent lights in the form of a rotation.
+A rotation works similarly to a subscription service where a professional plantscaper such as Planterra exchanges the blooming plants, so you experience the beauty during the bloom cycle.